Real Estate LLC Guide: Benefits and Drawbacks

 3. Easy ownership transfer

 An incorporated status lends some attractive benefits to ownership transfer.
 You can quickly sell interest in your LLC to transfer a property (or some fraction of it) to another investor.
 The process is simple and governed by applicable state laws.
+You can also transfer a company ownership percentage to family members.

 To do so, you’ll have to add them as a new LLC member and document their rights and allocations in the LLC operating agreement.